olibrook/djappengine/readme.md

 ### app.yaml

-- Set’s up static resources
+- Sets up static resources
 - Points all other paths to the WSGI app